hqdem/hlimds/README.md

 To configure the build process using a CIRCT binary distribution avoiding the need to build from the source, see `doc/CirctPrebuilt.md`.

+To build CIRCT from sources, please follow the instruction below.
 LLVM requires a significant amount of RAM (about 8 Gb or more) to build.
 Please take this into account while moving through the guide.